sara-nl/EAR-harvest-heterogenous-energy-plugin/src/learning/README.md

 Testing benchmarks
 ------------------
-Once compiled, execute a test in a computing node. **If you're using SLURM**, and already configured [slurm plugin](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/src/slurm_plugin/README.md), launch a command like `srun -N1 -n1 --exclusive learning_phase_compile.sh test`, allocating a single but complete computing node (because the script will open new threads as it needs).
+Once compiled, execute a test in a computing node.

+**If you're using SLURM**, and already configured [slurm plugin](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/src/slurm_plugin/README.md), launch a command like `srun -N1 -n1 --exclusive learning_phase_compile.sh test`, allocating a single but complete computing node (because the script will open new threads as it needs).

-**If you are doing it manually**, follow the following steps:
+**If you are doing it calling MPI directly**, make sure you have read the [scripts page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/etc/scripts/README.md) and follow the next steps:
 1) Open the script `etc/scripts/learning/learning_phase_helper.sh` and look for these lines:
 ```
 function launching